matteo14c/HaploCoV/README.md

 Please see the section [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) for additional information.

 Alternatively, if the pre-computed files do not suit their use case, users do also have the option to derive "custom" sets of genomic variants by analysing the selected locale and time-frame only.
-In this case the keyword **custom** needs to be indicated in the 5th column (see below), and high frequency genomic variants will be computed on the current selection.
+In this case the keyword *custom* needs to be indicated in the 5th column, and high frequency genomic variants will be computed on the current selection.

 ### Important: special/reserved keywords

 When the reserved word *world*  is used in the 1rst column of your locales all the sequences in the metadata file will be analysed irrespective of the geographic origin.

-In the 5th column (genomic-variants) you can use the reserved word *custom* if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed allele-variant file provided by HaploCoV.
+In the 5th column (genomic-variants) you can use the reserved word *custom* if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed genomic-variant file provided by HaploCoV.
 This option allows more flexibility.
 When *custom* is specified, high frequency genomic variants are determined dynamically based on the user selection.
 Please see the [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) in the manual for additional explanations.

 ### Advanced configuration

 This readme covers only the standard/basic requirements for the execution of HaploCoV.
-We kindly invite users to read the [manual](https://haplocov.readthedocs.io/en/latest) for a more thorough explanation of additional options (and configuration) of the workflow, and tips/instructions for how to make the best of each single tool in the package.
+We kindly invite users to read the [manual](https://haplocov.readthedocs.io/en/latest) for a more thorough explanation of additional options (and configuration) of the workflow, and tips/instructions for how to make the best of each single tool.

 <hr>